-Because if you don't even know who you're talking to, then how can you possibly know whether or not they are understanding your blog + brand?
-How can you create focused content for some one if you don't know WHO that some one is?
+Because if you don't even know who you're talking to, then how can you possibly know whether or not they are understanding your brand?
+How can you create awesome content (both free AND paid) for some one if you don't even know WHO that some one is?

 So let's change that, shall we?

-Well, I'm willing to bet my last cup of coffee that you create content for your blog that actually interests you!
-After all, spending lots of time creating content that you're not even interested in would be pretty boring + miserable, am I right?
+Well, I'm willing to bet my last cup of coffee that you create content for your blog or business that actually interests you!
+After all, spending lots of time creating content that you're not even interested in would be pretty boring and miserable, am I right?

 (Speaking of saying "am I right?"
 I constantly over quote THIS every time I ask that question!)
 It's exactly one minute in: